TwiN/gatus/README.md

 If you want to create your own configuration, see [Docker](#docker) for information on how to mount a configuration file.
 </details>

-By default, the configuration file is expected to be at `config/config.yaml`.

-You can specify a custom path by setting the `GATUS_CONFIG_PATH` environment variable.
-If `GATUS_CONFIG_PATH` points to a directory, all `*.yaml` and `*.yml` files inside this directory and its subdirectories are concatenated.
-The previously used environment variable `GATUS_CONFIG_FILE` is deprecated but still works.

 Here's a simple example:
 ```yaml
 endpoints: